nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/System_Architecture_Guide.md

 ## Conclusion

-This comprehensive architecture provides a roadmap for transforming DOI's permit processing capabilities through innovative use of Salesforce platform features, AI integration, and modern user experience design.
+This comprehensive architecture provides a roadmap for transforming Nuvi's permit processing capabilities through innovative use of Salesforce platform features, AI integration, and modern user experience design.
 The system will significantly reduce processing times while enhancing transparency, compliance, and stakeholder engagement.

-The modular architecture ensures scalability to handle the full spectrum of DOI's 23+ permit types, while the AI-powered automation capabilities position the department at the forefront of digital government services.
+The modular architecture ensures scalability to handle the full spectrum of Nuvi's 23+ permit types, while the AI-powered automation capabilities position the department at the forefront of digital government services.

 Implementation success depends on close collaboration between technical teams, subject matter experts, and end users throughout the development lifecycle.
 The phased approach allows for iterative refinement and continuous improvement based on real-world usage and feedback.